Asilah: History

 The town's history dates back to 1500 B.C., when Phoenicians occupied a site called Silis, Zili, Zilis, or Zilil (𐤀𐤔𐤋𐤉𐤕, ʾšlyt, or 𐤔𐤋𐤉, šly) which is being excavated at Dchar Jdid, some 12 km NE of present Asilah; that place was once considered to be the Roman stronghold Ad Mercuri, but is now accepted to be Zilil.
-The town of Asilah itself was partly constructed by the Idrisid dynasty, and Cordoban caliph Al-Hakam II rebuilt the town in 966.
+The town of Asilah itself was originally constructed by the shia Idrisid dynasty, and Umayyad caliph Al-Hakam II rebuilt the town in 966.
 The Portuguese conquered the city in 1471 and built its fortifications, but it was abandoned because of an economic debt crisis in 1549.
 In 1578, Sebastian of Portugal used Asilah as a base for his troops during a planned crusade that resulted in Sebastian's death, which in turn caused the Portuguese succession crisis of 1580.
-The Portuguese kept hold of the town but in 1589 the Moroccans briefly regained control of Asilah, but then lost it to the Spanish.
+The Portuguese kept hold of the town but in 1589 the Saadians briefly regained control of Asilah, but then lost it to the Spanish.

-In 1692, the town was again taken by the Moroccans under the leadership of Moulay Ismail.
+In 1692, the town was taken by the Moroccans under the leadership of Moulay Ismail.
 Asilah served then as a base for pirates in the 19th and 20th centuries, and in 1829, the Austrians punitively bombarded the city due to Moroccan piracy.

 From 1912 to 1956, it was part of Spanish Morocco.
 A major plan to restore the town was undertaken in 1978 by its mayor, Mohamed Benaissa.
 Benaissa and painter Mohamed Melehi were instrumental in organizing an art festival, the International Cultural Moussem of Asilah, that starting in 1978 began generating tourism income.
 It is credited with having promoted urban renewal in Asilah, and is one of the most important art festivals in the country.
 It played a role in raising the average monthly income from $50 in 1978 to $140 in 2014.
 The festival features local artwork and music and continues to attract large numbers of tourists.

 Asilah is now a popular seaside resort, with modern holiday apartment complexes on the coast road leading to the town from Tangier.
 The old neighborhoods are restored and painted white, and the wealthy from Casablanca have their weekend getaways here.

 Culture

-While tourism dominates, Asilah is said to offer a good introduction to Morocco.
-It hosts annual music and arts festivals, including a mural-painting festival.
-Thursday is market day.
-The International Cultural Festival, held in August, features jazz and Moroccan music as well as art exhibitions.
-The festival is also the occasion for mural painting in which the medina's houses are painted with new murals every year.
+While tourism dominates, Asilah has been said to offer a good introduction to the culture of Morocco.
+The International Cultural Festival called Moussem and held in August, features jazz and Moroccan music as well as art exhibitions.
+It was co-founded by the artist Mohamed Melehi from the Casablanca Art School and politician Mohamed Benaissa.
+The festival is also the occasion for workshops for international artists, including mural paintings, as the medina's houses are painted with new murals every year.

 Many of the houses of Asilah feature mashrabiya (oriel windows).
-The main cultural center is the Centre Hassan II des Rencontres Internationales (housed in a former Spanish barracks), which hosts festivals in the summer.
+The main cultural center is the Centre Hassan II des Rencontres Internationales (housed in a former Spanish barracks).

-Due to its proximity to Spain, the cuisine in Asilah is described as Ibero-Moroccan with notable delicacies including paella, anchovies, and other seafood with both Moroccan and Valencian flavor influences.
+Due to its proximity to Spain, the cuisine in Asilah is described as Ibero-Moroccan with notable foods including paella, anchovies, and other seafood with both Moroccan and Valencian influences.